When We're Human: Reception

 Acting for Animators described "When We're Human" as "fun and lively production number".
 IGN deemed it "perhaps the least interesting song in the film".
 Entertainment Weekly described it as a song of "optimism", while Marshall and the Movies said the three characters are "jovially longing".
 FilmScore ClickTrack cited this as a prime example of the film's clever orchestrations, and described the musical style as "Dixieland".
-Collider deemed it a "standout" along with Ne-yo's closing theme Never Knew I Needed. the Chicago Tribune said the "kicky" Randy Newman song "end[s] up being just sort of ... all right".
+Collider deemed it a "standout" along with Ne-yo's closing theme "Never Knew I Needed".
+The Chicago Tribune said the "kicky" Randy Newman song "end[s] up being just sort of ... all right".
 Rope Of Silicon deemed it "perhaps the catchiest of the bunch".
-TrackSounds described it as "equally fun" when comparing it to Bare Necessities from the Disney film The Jungle Book, and rated it 5/5 stars.
+TrackSounds described it as "equally fun" when comparing it to "The Bare Necessities" from the Disney film The Jungle Book and rated it 5/5 stars.
 Game deemed it "incredibly energetic" and also noted it was "refreshingly evocative of The Jungle Book's 'Bare Necessities'".
-BlogCritics wrote "“When We’re Human” calls to mind “The Bare Necessities".
-DVDTalk said it was "the first perfect musical number in the movie", and "made [the reviewer] think of "The Bare Necessities". " Opinion Prone said it "seemed like a pretty typical Disney song."
+BlogCritics wrote "'When We’re Human' calls to mind 'The Bare Necessities'".
+DVDTalk said it was "the first perfect musical number in the movie", and "made [the reviewer] think of 'The Bare Necessities.'"
+Opinion Prone said it "seemed like a pretty typical Disney song."
 AnimatedReviews said it "is especially by the numbers, even if it is jaunty enough and fun to be seeing such material on the screen again".
-MovieMouseReviews said that during this song, "suddenly you feel that old fuzzy Disney musical feeling and “Princess and the Frog” becomes a success."
+MovieMouseReviews said that during this song, "suddenly you feel that old fuzzy Disney musical feeling and Princess and the Frog becomes a success."
 Silver Screen Reviews said it, along with "Down in New Orleans", "really hit it out of the park in terms of context to the film and its characters".